-Under our B-loan syndication program, FMO facilitates participation in market-priced loans to other banks.
+Under the A/B-loan syndication program, FMO facilitates the participation of other banks in market-priced loans.
 These banks share in the credit risk and, where possible, benefit from our status as a bilateral development bank.
 FMO usually acts as the sole lender of record – always retaining a portion of the total loan.

-We have initiated several syndicated loans for large-scale project finances or foreign exchange funding, enabling participating banks to join in – mobilizing significantly more funding than any single bank could generate on its own.
+We have arranged several syndicated loans for financial institutions, large-scale infrastructure projects and corporate clients, enabling participating banks to join us, and thus mobilizing significantly more funding than any single bank could generate on its own.